 Cervical investing fascia, also known as the investing (superficial) layer of deep cervical fascia, is a layer of connective tissue in the neck that surrounds and encloses important structures.
 It lies just beneath the skin and superficial fascia, enveloping muscles like the sternocleidomastoid (SCM) and trapezius, and forming a protective sheath around them.

-It also extends to encase glands (such as the parotid and submandibular glands) and other vital structures in the neck, acting as a protective layer that helps organize and support the tissues.
-This fascia plays a key role in separating different layers and compartments within the neck.
+It also extends to encase glands (such as the parotid and submandibular glands, the salivary glands located just in front of and below each ear) and other vital structures in the neck, acting as a protective layer that helps organize and support the tissues.
+This fascia is key in separating different layers and compartments within the neck.

-Its superior attachments include superior nuchal line, mastoid process, external auditory tube, masseter fascia, and distal ramus of mandible.
+Its superior attachments include superior nuchal line (a bony ridge located on the back of the skull), mastoid process (a bony bump located just behind the ear on the lower part of the skull), external auditory tube (ear canal), masseter fascia, and distal ramus of mandible (part of the lower jaw bone).
 It divides at the SCM and upper trapezius while forming a sheath for each muscle group.
 Then it attaches to the hyoid.
 Then it also blend with middle cervial fascia at the medial aspect of suprahyoids.
 As it goes inferiorly, it has seprate attachments to anterior and posterior aspects of sternal notch.
 This makes a suprasternal space just superior to manubrium.
 The investing fascia for the submaxillary glands comes from behind the hyoid before investing the parotid gland with the masseter aponeurosis.
 A small ligament extends out from the lateral-anterior edge of the SCM aponeurosis.
 This ensures that the muscle does not compress neurovascular bundles such as carotid vessels, internal jugular vein, and the vagus nerve.

 The inferior attachments of cervical investing fascia include jugular notch of the sternum, manubrium, superior clavicle, and spine of scapula.